The most widely celebrated spring holiday in Europe is Easter.

 Train History Park

 The history of locomotives comes alive in Europe’s biggest such thematic park, Vasúttörténeti Park.
-Apropos of Easter, the park will hold a day of diversions titled “Easter Bunny Hunt”.
+Apropos of Easter, on 10 April, the park will hold a day of diversions titled “Easter Monday”.

 Don’t hesitate to seek advice or assistance from our multilingual Clef d'Or member concierge team when you’re looking for dining reservations, opera and concert tickets, transport or other information you might require during your stay.
 They’re available at your service on +36 1 429 3391 or at [email protected].